mort8Q/mort8Q/README.md

 </a>

-I’m a Data Scientist working at a major Telecommunication services company.
+I’m a Data Scientist working at a an International IT Consultancy company.
 I am also a Full-Stack Web & Mobile Developer.
 As a Data Scientist with good skills in web development, I am able to handle a whole project A to Z. For example, I can develop projects including both data solutions and web solutions and integrate them together for client and companies.

 <br/>

 ## What I am doing
-- 🎓 I’m currently preparing for the Tensorflow Certification
+- 🎓 I’m currently learning Computer Vision development using C++ and Nvidia

-- 📖 I'm currently reading AI by Example
+- 📖 I'm currently reading The Organized Mind: Thinking Straight in the Age of Information Overlaod

 <br/>